antonsem/ExtraBuilderPackage/README.md

 as described in the Requirements part.
 Butler should be installed only to push to Itch using the PushToItch.bat file.

-Once the package is compile two scriptable objects can be created:
+Once the package is compiled two scriptable objects can be created:
 BuildSettings and Builder.
 Both can be found under the Create/ExtraTools menu.

+A PushToItch.bat file can be created from a BuildSettings object which doesn't have one already.
+All BuildSettings objects can refer to a single bat file.
+No need to create a bat file for each one.

 ### BuildSettings
 To make a build create a BuildSettings object.
 To push to itch use